sravanpannala/blog/content/posts/nba-draft-age-1/index.md

 keywords = ""
 +++

+### Analyzing the productivity of young and older draft prospects in the NBA

 This blog post is Part I of a series of draft analysis articles I plan to write.
 The main goal of this study is to analyze the productivity of players drafted at different ages.

 ## Introduction
 This study was inspired by a [discussion](https://twitter.com/bballstrategy/status/1739082125054459906) I found on Twitter by [Crow](https://twitter.com/bballstrategy),  [Chucking Darts](https://twitter.com/ChuckingDarts), and [Nathan Grubel](https://twitter.com/DraftDeeper).
 The beginning point of their conversation was the excellent play of [Craig Porter [Jr.](https://twitter.com/StephNoh/status/1738926975824150849), an old undrafted rookie, playing for the Cleveland Cavaliers.
 Here is another [thread](https://twitter.com/bballstrategy/status/1739324759274639486) by Crow, expanding on the earlier discussion, making the case for teams to draft older, more productive players earlier in the draft, leading to me thinking that:

-> NBA teams are addicted to potential and not production
+> NBA teams are addicted to potential and not production.

 So, I started an analysis to see if I could make a case for teams to draft older players earlier in the draft.
 Due to further discussions with [Crow](https://twitter.com/bballstrategy), this analysis eventually evolved into something much more.